 Thank you in advance for your consideration and your cooperation.

-Start getting ready for a grand adventure.
-The 9th Annual Reno-Tahoe Odyssey Relay Run Adventure is going to be a blast!
+Start getting ready for a second decade of grand adventures.
+The 11th Annual Reno-Tahoe Odyssey Relay Run Adventure is going to be a blast!